Dharma talk given to ETV Mindfulness group by Magi Whisson-June 2021

 I will share an example of doubling from my own life:

 I was with my three young great nieces and nephew.
 It was winter time.
 We were all at the seaside, playing at the water’s edge.
 Each of the children were gathering stones and throwing them into the ocean, waiting for that accomplishing sound, that “plop” into the water.
 The two older ones were more than capable of doing this.
 The littlest was also throwing her stone but it was only reaching a short distance.
-It was falling not much further than her own little toes.
+Hers was falling not much further than her own little toes.
 In the act of doubling I crouched behind her.
-As she threw her stone I, from behind, unseen by her, matched her actions.
+As she threw her stone I, from behind and unseen by her, matched her actions.
 My stone joyously plopped into the ocean.
 She grinned with delight.

 Doubling allows the learning process to proceed.

 It honours the difference in our developmental stages but offers opportunity.
 Those who have developmentally gone before us temporarily stand in for us and example the way forward.

 Within the sacred circle one can be witnessed in a profound and completing way, allowing the self to be truly met.
 This is the beginning ground of so much more.

 Sceptre – Owen Gent

 Within the witnessing, within the sacred circle, there can be offered what Aboriginal elder or Cleverwoman, Aunty Miriam-Rose, calls Dadirri.
 Dadirri is Deep Listening.

 This is listening with the fullness of heart body and soul.
 Listening to what is in the silence as well as what is spoken.
 Holding energetic connection and being receptive to all presenting nuances.

 It is within this deep 360 degree listening, wherein one put’s aside oneself and profoundly receives the other, that magic happens.